- How to Declare a Major in History

 Please submit your files by Interfolio https://apply.interfolio.com/70972.

-Deadline for applications is January 31, 2020.
+Deadline for applications EXTENDED TO FEBRUARY 15TH.
 Review of applications begins February 3, 2020 and continues until an appointment has been made.

 Dartmouth College Department of History invites applications for a Guarini Dean's